-The Department of EU International Relations and Diplomacy Studies at the College of Europe will hold the tenth annual “EU Diplomacy Lectures” in Bruges on Thursday, 19 October 2023, followed by a short Q&A session.
+The Department of EU International Relations and Diplomacy Studies at the College of Europe held the tenth annual “EU Diplomacy Lectures” in Bruges on Thursday, 19 October 2023, followed by a short Q&A session.

 Ambassador David O’SULLIVAN, EU Sanctions Envoy: